sterzuccio/form-builder-vue3/README.md

 **Note**: Make sure the chosen color classes are available in your Tailwind CSS build.
 The default color is `indigo`.

+#### Custom Colors

+In addition to standard Tailwind colors, you can also define custom colors with all the standard Tailwind color shades (50, 100, 200, 300, 400, 500, 600, 700, 800, 900, 950).
+For detailed information on how to use custom colors, see the [Custom Colors Documentation](documentation/CUSTOM_COLORS.md).

 ## Component Props

 ### FormBuilder